-- how they are assured that all allegations in relation to children in care are investigated and managed in line with policies, procedures and Children First (2017) - how they ensure that all foster carers are equipped with the relevant training to ensure that children are safe in their care, for example, what to do when a child goes missing from care, what are safe care practices - the system regarding notification of serious or adverse incidents - the arrangements in place for staff to make a protected disclosure about the effectiveness and safety of the service - the management of allegations against a staff member - the supports in place for children in foster care and foster carers outside of working hours - how they ensure that concerns and complaints raised by foster carers are well managed.
+- how they are assured that all allegations in relation to children in care are investigated and managed in line with policies, procedures and Children First (2017) - how they ensure that all foster carers are equipped with the relevant training to ensure that children are safe in their care, for example, what to do when a child goes missing from care, what are safe care practices - the system regarding notification of serious or adverse incidents - the arrangements in place for staff to make a protected disclosure about the effectiveness and safety of the service - the systems in place to safeguard and protect children in foster care - the management of allegations against a staff member

+- the supports in place for children in foster care and foster carers outside of working hours - how they ensure that concerns and complaints raised by foster carers are well managed.

-- policies on the prevention, detection and responses to abuse - information provided to foster carers on safeguarding, child protection and safe care practices - policies and procedures managing reports of allegations against carers - policies, procedures and protocols for children missing from care - policies on whistleblowing for staff and foster carers - staff training records on safeguarding children - records of the investigation of any incident, allegation or suspicion of abuse or neglect - minutes of strategy meetings relating to allegations or suspicions of abuse or neglect - outcome of allegations and reviews of foster carers - child-friendly information on child protection and safeguarding, including written and web-based information - records of children missing from care or absent and at risk - sample meeting minutes relating to safeguarding, children missing from care, serious incident review group meetings, children absent and at risk
+- policies on the prevention, detection and response to abuse - information provided to foster carers on safeguarding, child protection and safe care practices - policies and procedures for managing reports of allegations against carers - policies, procedures and protocols for children missing from care if different from the Tusla national policy - policies on whistleblowing for staff and foster carers - staff training records on safeguarding children - records of the investigation of any incident, allegation or suspicion of abuse or neglect - minutes of strategy meetings relating to allegations or suspicions of abuse or neglect - outcome of allegations and reviews of foster carers - child-friendly information on child protection and safeguarding including written and web based information - sample of minutes of foster care committee meetings specifically relating to allegations against foster carers - records of children missing from care or absent and at risk - children's file review - sample meeting minutes relating to safeguarding, children missing from care, serious incident review group meetings, children absent and at risk - child protection conference minutes - foster care panel records - case management records.

-- the provider has prepared in writing, adopted and consistently implemented a safeguarding policy and relevant procedures - staff and foster carers receive training relevant to their role and responsibilities and includes mandatory training in Children First (2017), safe care and other relevant safeguarding training such as bullying, internet safety - allegations against foster carers or their significant others are reported in line with Children First (2017) and any relevant policies in a timely manner - the link worker supports foster carers with respect to the management of concerns, allegations or complaints about them and or relating to the child in placement - foster carers are informed in writing of the allegation or serious concerns, the assessment procedure and receive regular updates and the outcomes of assessments of allegations of abuse or serious concerns - the provider provides foster carers with information about an appeals process if they are unhappy with the outcome of an assessment - the provider undertakes a review of the foster carers following the investigation of a serious concerns or allegation and submits to the relevant foster care committee, who reconsiders foster carers approval status - practices are in place to ensure that children are protected and safe from all forms of abuse - the provider ensures there are appropriate safeguarding arrangements in place for foster carers - serious and adverse incidents are promptly notified and appropriately managed.
+- the provider has prepared in writing, adopted and consistently implemented a safeguarding policy and relevant procedures - staff and foster carers receive training relevant to their role and responsibilities and includes mandatory training in Children First (2017), safe care and other relevant safeguarding training such as bullying and internet safety - allegations against foster carers or their significant others are reported in line with Children First (2017) and any relevant policies in a timely manner

+- the link worker supports foster carers with respect to the management of concerns, allegations or complaints about them and or relating to the child in placement - foster carers are informed in writing of the allegation or serious concerns, the assessment procedure and receive regular updates and the outcomes of assessments of allegations of abuse or serious concerns - the provider provides foster carers with information about an appeals process if they are unhappy with the outcome of an assessment - the provider undertakes a review of the foster carers following the investigation of a serious concerns or allegation and submits to the relevant foster care committee, who reconsiders foster carers approval status - practices are in place to ensure that children are protected and safe from all forms of abuse - the provider ensures there are appropriate safeguarding arrangements in place for foster carers - serious and adverse incidents are promptly notified and appropriately managed.